 Why Do I Start My New Habits in January?

-One change (sometimes 2) at a time just seems to work for me.
+One change (sometimes 2) at a time just seems to work best for me.
 The changes stick better, the habits form more easily, and my new routine develops more naturally than when I try to force too many changes at once.

-If I could drill one Simple Living Message into your brain, it would be THE POWER OF ONE!
+If I could drill one Simple Living Message into your brain, it would be the power of ONE!

 - one small change